internetbuilder/url-bridge/README.md

 - `explorer.exe` on Windows systems
 - `open` on OSX systems

+Two registry files are included, `URLBridge-win7.reg` and `URLBridge-win8.reg` which can be used to to register URLBridge as the default browser.
+For Windows 7 simply run the `URLBridge-win7.reg` file.
+For Windows 8 run `URLBridge-win8.reg` and then change your default browser - it will appear as a Node.js application in the browser list.

-The included `URLBridge.reg` file can be used on Windows (tested on Windows 7) to set the default browser to be URL-Bridge.
-It assumes that URL-Bridge is located at `C:\URLBridge\` and that `nodejs.exe` is located at `C:\Program Files\nodejs\node.exe`.
-It can be edited if required to change the locations.
+Both files assume that URL-Bridge is located at `C:\URLBridge\` and that `nodejs.exe` is located at `C:\Program Files\nodejs\node.exe`.
+They can be edited if required to change the locations.

 ## Todo